billpsomas/simpool/README.md

 <br>

 - As a by-product of pooling, vision transformers provide spatial attention for free, but this is most often of *low quality* unless self-supervised, which is not well studied.
-Is supervision really the problem:question: Can we obtain high-quality attention maps in a supervised setting:question:
+Is supervision really the problem❓ Can we obtain high-quality attention maps in a supervised setting❓

 <!---In this work, we develop a *generic pooling framework* and then we formulate a number of existing methods as instantiations.
 By discussing the properties of each group of methods, we derive *SimPool*, a simple attention-based pooling mechanism as a replacement of the default one for both convolutional and transformer encoders.
 We find that, whether *supervised* or *self-supervised*, this improves performance on pre-training and downstream tasks and provides attention maps *delineating object boundaries* in all cases.
 One could thus call SimPool *universal*.
 To our knowledge, we are the first to obtain attention maps in supervised transformers of at least as good quality as self-supervised, without explicit losses or modifying the architecture.